MarcoBrandiziGeek/brandizpyes/README.md

 $ pip install brandizpyes
 ```

+Or, do it through your PIP-supporting packaging/build manager.

 ## Usage

 A library of various Python utilities I (Marco Brandizi, and maybe others) have written and use in my Python projects.